 While the MacBook Air arrived this summer with an update to the new Intel Haswell processors, which boosted battery life incredibly, the MacBook Pro and MacBook Pro Retina soldiered on with older processors that couldn’t match the MacBook Air battery life and in the case of the 13-inch MacBook Pro Retina, with a GPU that many consider not up to the task.

-Apple already announced the fall event for October 22nd with the tag line, “We still have a lot to cover.”, and it looks like new call for OS X Mavericks apps earlier this week and developers are currently testing the final version of the software.
+Apple already announced the fall event for October 22nd with the tag line, “We still have a lot to cover.”, and it looks like new MacBook Pro models are on the list.
+We also expect to see OS X Mavericks, the new version of Apple’s notebook and desktop software.
+Apple put out a call for OS X Mavericks apps earlier this week and developers are currently testing the final version of the software.

 With users looking forward to a new MacBook Pro or a new MacBook Pro with Retina Display next week, here is what to expect on the release date.

 The only thing standing in the way of an immediate MacBook Pro release date after the October 2013 Apple event is the possible small delay for OS X Mavericks.

 There is a chance that the OS X Mavericks release date will come the day after Apple’s big event, but the company is also holding an earnings call on October 28th, and Apple previously announced the final OS X Mavericks details at these events.
 It’s likely that the Tuesday event will trump the earnings call, as it would be odd to see a new MacBook Pro without OS X Mavericks, and Apple is well-known for announcing a release date and price when it shows off new devices.

 It’s possible that the new MacBook Pro release date will come at the end of the event.
 The new MacBook Air 2013 model arrived for purchase at the end of the day.
 It’s also possible that Apple will ask buyer’s to wait a few days to line up the new OS X Mavericks release.